Generalized Eshelby's inclusion and inhomogeneity problems for transient heat transfer: Numerical case studies

 \subsubsection{Domain integrals of transient Green's function over a spherical inclusion}

 The previous subsection verifies two integral schemes by the classic Helmholtz's potential over a spherical inclusion, and this subsection aims to compare closed-form solution as Eq. (\ref{eq:L_sphere}) and series-form solution as Eqs. (\ref{eq:direct_vol}) and (\ref{eq:stokes_spatial}).
 Since the domain integrals of the uniform, linear and quadratic terms share similar functions, this subsection only verifies the uniform one.
-According to Appendix A.2, Fig. \ref{fig:convergence} (a) indicated the number of series ($n_{max} = 10$) is a rational choice with acceptable accuracy for the series-form solution when $x_3 / a \in [-2.5, 2.5]$.
+For the completeness of the verification, the linear and quadratic time Eshelby's tensors are verified in \ref{appendix:eshel}.
+According to \ref{appendix:con}, Fig. \ref{fig:convergence} (a) indicated the number of series ($n_{max} = 10$) is a rational choice with acceptable accuracy for the series-form solution when $x_3 / a \in [-2.5, 2.5]$.

 Figs. \ref{fig:verify_spher_transient}(a) and \ref{fig:verify_spher_transient}(b) compares the domain integral and its partial derivative (w.r.t $x_3$) using the direct volume integral and Stokes' theorem integral scheme, respectively.
 It can be observed that when the sphere is approximated with more polyhedrons, approximated results become closer to the analytical solution as Eq. (\ref{eq:L_sphere}).
 Comparing $N_I = 229$ with the analytical solution in both Figs. \ref{fig:verify_spher_transient}(a) and \ref{fig:convergence}(b), more significant discrepancies can be observed.
 The phenomenon can be interpreted as two main errors: (i) minor variation of the domain integral and (ii) accuracy in evaluating the Gauss hypergeometric function and Appell's series.